Deer

 Four species of deer are found in Scotland: red, roe, fallow and sika.
 Red and roe deer are native species.

 Striking and delicate, the roe deer is found throughout mainland Scotland.
-Roe deer are increasingly seen in towns and cities, as they only need a tiny amount of cover – some even live close to Glasgow city centre.
+Roe deer have been expanding their range, particularly in central Scotland.
+They are increasingly seen in towns and cities, as they only need small amounts of woodland or scrub for cover.

 Wild deer are a huge asset to Scotland as:

-• an important part in our rural economy and culture
+• an important part of our rural economy and culture

 • an integral part of Scotland’s biodiversity